HEY MA! I'M ON TV!

 Craig Allen Heath decided he wanted to be a novelist at age fourteen.
-He achieved that goal fifty years later.
+He achieved that goal fifty years later by publishing his first novel, Where You Will Die, in 2022.

 In those five decades he wrote hundreds of poems, songs, stories, essays, articles, plays, and scripts.
 The published portion of that catalog earned him the equivalent of a long weekend’s lodging at a Comfort Inn somewhere along Interstate 5 in California’s Central Valley.